jagregory/abrash-zen-of-asm/src/chapter-14.md

     jmp   [Jump7BitASCIITable+bx]   ;jump to handler for value
 ```

-The jump table approach is not only faster (by a long shot — only four instructions and one branch are involved), it's also *much* more compact.
+The jump table approach is not only faster (by a long shot—only four instructions and one branch are involved), it's also *much* more compact.
 Only 267 bytes are needed, less than half as many as required by the compare-and-branch approach.

 It's not much of a contest, is it?